 A pulmonary embolism (embolus) is a serious, potentially life-threatening condition.
 It is due to a blockage in a blood vessel in the lungs.
-A pulmonary embolism (PE) can cause symptoms such as chest pain or breathlessness but may have no symptoms and be hard to detect.
+A pulmonary embolism (PE) can cause symptoms such as chest pain or breathlessness.
+It may have no symptoms and be hard to detect.
 A massive PE can cause collapse and death.
 PE usually happens due to an underlying blood clot in the leg - deep vein thrombosis (DVT).
 Prompt treatment is important and can be life-saving.
 Pregnancy, various medical conditions and medicines, immobility and major surgery all increase the risk of a PE.
 Anticoagulation, initially with heparin and then warfarin, or other oral blood thinning tablets, is the usual treatment for PE.

 Pulmonary embolism (PE) is part of a group of problems together known as venous thromboembolism (VTE).